rust-lang/infra-team/policies/broken-nightlies.md

   builds for those platforms anyway.

 * A nightly will **not** be rolled back if it's broken by a critical compiler
-  bug: those bugs are supposed to be caught by CI, and nightly is supposed to have compiler regressions.
+  bug: those bugs are supposed to be caught by CI, and nightly can have compiler regressions anyway.

 There are no exceptions the policy, even if big projects are broken because of this.

 ## What are we going to fix

-When the infra team decides a nightly will be rolled back, we will only fix installing the nightly with rustup:
+Once any member of the infra team decides to roll back a nightly under this policy we will roll back to the most recent working nightly.
+The roll back has to fix installing the nightly with rustup:

 ```
 $ rustup toolchain install nightly
 ```

-Other things like the documentation or the artifacts you can manually download will not be rolled back.
+It's not required to roll back other things like the documentation or the manually downloadable artifacts.